pangers/Intelligence-iOS-Framework/README.md

 As an example, create your configuration file(intelligence.json) should look something like below:

 ```
 {
 "client_id": "CLIENT_ID",
 "client_secret": "CLIENT_SECRET",
 "application_id": 10,
 "project_id": 20
 }

 ```

 ### III.2 Initialization ###

 The Intelligence SDK requires a delegate and configuration variables in order to initialize itself.
-The delegate will be called in cases where the SDK is incapable of continuing in a particular state, such as requesting that the user must login again. **Note:** The class which instantiating the Intelligence should conform to IntelligenceDelegate.
+The delegate will be called in cases where the SDK is incapable of continuing in a particular state, such as requesting that the user must login again.

 #### 1. There are a few different ways of providing configuration to the SDK: ####